It’s almost time for the first day of Kindergarten.

 How to prepare a child for the first day of Kindergarten.

-Inside this post will share everything I have learned over the years toward a successful first day.
+In this guide, I will share everything I’ve learned over the years toward a successful first day.

 - Preregister your Kindergartener over summer vacation.